-- Holly, US dietitian and mum says try not to make too big of a deal about it when they want something sweet, and why should you?
+- Holly, US dietitian and mum says to try not to make too big of a deal about it when they want something sweet, and why should you?
 Sweets can be part of a healthy balanced diet.

 The effect of adverts

-Children until the age of 2 or 3 will eat intuitively, but with the rise in child-targeted advertising on TV, the internet, video and smartphone games, intuitive eating is a skill that can be lost if children don’t listen to their body’s natural hunger cues.
+Children until the age of 2 or 3 will eat intuitively, but with the rise in child-targeted advertising on TV, the internet, and video and smartphone games, intuitive eating is a skill that can be lost if children don’t listen to their body’s natural hunger cues.

 Children are now regularly exposed to treat foods with distorted portion sizes being broadcasted and presented in shops as the norm.
 As a result, can you blame children when they expect a ridiculously sized treat food frequently?

-Even if you restrict screen time, foods such as candy, chocolates, sugared breakfast cereals and some brands of yoghurt wrapped in cartoon characters and very cleverly positioned in supermarket aisles so that your children can easily see it and get to it.
+Even if you restrict screen time, foods such as candy, chocolates, sugared breakfast cereals and some brands of yoghurt are wrapped in cartoon characters and very cleverly positioned in supermarket aisles so that your children can easily see it and get to it.

 Why the rant?
-The truth is, my nearly 3-year old will eat vegetables, whole grains and just about anything I dish out to her with a bit of encouragement and praise.
+The truth is, my nearly 3-year-old will eat vegetables, whole grains and just about anything I dish out to her with a bit of encouragement and praise.

 Yet the power of deviously wrapped sweets is powerful for any child.
-You too may think that you have schooled positive and wholesome eating messages to your children, only to find that it somehow backfires when your child is presented with the option of having high sugar treats when they want it and in a quantity that is quite frankly, unreasonable as a portion size.
+You too may think that you have schooled positive and wholesome eating messages to your children, only to find that it somehow backfires when your child is presented with the option of having high sugar treats when they want it and in a quantity that is quite frankly, unreasonable as portion size.

 If you are like me, maybe you prefer to avoid causing a scene and rather than battle with a screaming toddler who desperately wants the INSERT CARTOON CHARACTER themed chocolate wrapped sweet, you wish to avoid pandemonium, pick your battles and just let your child have the damn sweet.

-So, how can you give into toddler sugar cravings?
+So, how can you give in to toddler sugar cravings?